New Episodes!

 Play Episode

-In this episode we address critical thinking, all the different 'types' of children and how to manage all this in one household while maintaining a great relationship with each of your children.
-It seems as though we start talking about one subject and end with another.
+In this episode, it seems as though we start talking about one subject and end with another.
 Yet, they are connected.

 We begin discussing how to deal with children who are ‘high spirited’ with minds of their own (which can sometimes be aggravating or embarrassing) and who grow up feeling ‘not good enough’ or as though there’s something wrong with them because of the constant correction they receive.